PrintWeek-DIC India webinar puts the spotlight on metal packaging

 28 Jul 2025 | By PrintWeek Team

-The collaboration between DIC India and PrintWeek seeks to address the significant demand for long-term technology support among manufacturers, converters, and brands, ultimately aiming to optimise India's production capacities.
+The metal packaging industry in India is experiencing solid growth, fueled by demand from various sectors including aerosols, beverages, food, cosmetics, paints, and pharmaceuticals.
+The industry is focusing on premium finishes, faster production lines, and sustainability, leading to the adoption of advanced technologies and high-performance materials to meet both domestic and export standards.
+The collaboration between DIC India and PrintWeek sought to address the significant demand for long-term technology support among manufacturers, converters, and brands, ultimately aiming to optimise India's production capacities.

 The metal packaging industry in India is experiencing solid growth, fueled by demand from various sectors including aerosols, beverages, food, cosmetics, paints, and pharmaceuticals.
 The industry is focusing on premium finishes, faster production lines, and sustainability, leading to the adoption of advanced technologies and high-performance materials to meet both domestic and export standards.
-There is a notable shift towards value-added, recyclable, and compliant packaging in both 2-piece and 3-piece can formats.
+There is a notable shift towards value-added, recyclable, and compliant packaging in both two-piece, three-piece can formats.
+DIC India supports this growing demand by offering a range of conventional inks, UV inks and varnishes.
+DIC claims that these solutions are backed by strong technical support and global expertise, aiming to deliver exceptional print quality, performance, and compliance.

 Metal packaging inks sector

-Lopez discussed the growth and performance of the metal packaging inks sector in India.
+As a strategic and results-driven Asia Business Leader, Lander Lopez discussed the growth and performance of the metal packaging inks sector in India.
 Lopez oversees the growth and performance of the metal packaging inks sector across key Asian markets, focusing on driving market expansion and building strong client partnerships.

 Lopez said significant expansion is anticipated in the market over the next 10 years — from USD 150.9-billion sector value in 2024 to USD 198.7-billion in 2033.

 In his presentation, Lopez spoke about the trends and consumer behaviour in Asia and Europe.
 He said that metal packaging is now more alive than ever.
 Talking about the trends, he said there are six key factors: cultural shift, technological shift, convenience and urban lifestyles, economic stress, green thinking and life quality, and health as a top priority for everyone.
+In the Asia-Pacific region, he classified consumer behaviour into three categories: those driven by convenience, social users, and those guided by eco-thinking.
+In India, 67% showed interest in customisation.

 He noted that Asia-Pacific is also the world’s largest luxury packaging market.
 He added that as more APAC consumers look to live sustainably, expectations for circular packaging are growing.
 Case in point, APAC is projected to be the fastest-growing region in the returnable packaging market.
 In a pilot initiative in Singapore, over half of consumers voluntarily returned the packaging of their online orders, while one in three consumers chose reusable formats when given the option.